boraseoksoon/Throttler/README.md

 ## Advantages over Combine and RxSwift's Throttle and Debounce

 - **Simple One-Liners**: The functions are straightforward and ready to use right out of the box.
 Just include a single line of code to get them up and running.
-- **Advanced debounce and throttler options **: see examples above - they can often come handy.
+- **Advanced debounce and throttler options**: See examples above - they can often come handy.
 - **No Need for Reactive Programming**: If you're not a fan of reactive programming paradigms, this approach offers an alternative that eliminates the need to adopt them

 ## Requirements